 In recognition of the state’s rich gospel history, the first song is “Said I Wasn’t Gonna Tell Nobody,” by the Abyssinian Baptist Gospel Choir, under the direction of Alex Bradford.

-This unbelievably intense track is from a live album recorded by the great talent scout John Hammond (who played a role in the early careers of everyone from Count Basie, Bob Dylan and Aretha Franklin to Bruce Springsteen and Steve Ray Vaughan).
+This unbelievably intense track is from a live album recorded by the great talent scout John Hammond (who played a role in the early careers of everyone from Count Basie, Bob Dylan and Aretha Franklin to Bruce Springsteen and Stevie Ray Vaughan).
 In 1960, Hammond traveled to a Newark church to record the choir in action, and the result, Shakin’ the Rafters, is one of the all-time great gospel albums.

 “The Abyssinian Baptist Gospel Church, in the heart of Newark’s Central Ward, was jammed that warm spring day in April 1960,” Dunstan Prial wrote in his 2007 book, “The Producer: John Hammond and the Soul of American Music.”
 “In order to replicate the sound and feel of an actual Sunday morning service, Hammond and Abyssinian’s musical director, Professor Alex Bradford, had decided to record the church’s choir with as much of the congregation present as they could pack into the building on a weekday morning.